-- All medication is stored safely in a locked cupboard, in the office or refrigerated as required.
+- All medication is stored safely in a locked cupboard or refrigerated as required.
 Where the cupboard or refrigerator is not used solely for storing medicines, they are kept in a marked plastic box. - The child's key person is responsible for ensuring medicine is handed back at the end of the day to the parent.

 • For some conditions, medication may be kept in the setting.
-Key persons check that any medication held to administer on and as and when required basis, or on a regular basis, is in date and returns any out-of-date medication back to the parent.
+Key person checks that any medication held to administer on an as and when required basis, or on a regular basis, is in date and returns any out-of-date medication back to the parent.
+The parents are required to sign for a Long Term Health Plan.

-Medicines are stored in a labelled container with the child's name and instructions in the office clearly labelled passing on any relevant information to staff on late or early shift using the nursery communication book
+Medicines are stored in a labelled container with the child's name and instructions in the office clearly labelled.
+Staff are informed by the manager (also during induction) and the key person are responsible for passing on any relevant information for staff on late or early shift using the nursery communication book